rvrsh3ll/PositiveIntent/README.md

   - Certain variables, such as the byte array containing the opcodes used for patching AmsiScanBuffer, are also RC4 encrypted
   - No suspicious usage of crypto libraries - RC4 encryption/decryption is performed using a "raw" implementation of the RC4 algorithm (thanks ChatGPT)
 - Miscellaneous AV/EDR Evasion Features
-  - Python post-build script signs the loader with a self-certificate certificate using values cloned from a domain of your choice
+  - Python post-build script signs the loader with a self-signed certificate using values cloned from a domain of your choice
   - No P/Invoke.
 Full implementation of D/Invoke with API hashing.
 - Compatibility
   - Built with .NET Framework 4.8 and C# 7.3 to ensure maximum compatibility with various Windows versions.